debeando/zenit/README.md

 ### Advantage

 - Centralize all logs in a single point of view.
+Ideal for security audit.
 - Each event on logs take the query and digest to help to identify bad or malformed queries.
 - Improve security to prevent user access into server.
 - Provider useful information for developers to help optimization queries.